Donn Roach: KT Wiz

 Roach signed with the KT Wiz of the KBO League on November 7, 2016.

 Chicago White Sox

-In February 2018, Roach signed a minor league deal to return to the MLB with the Chicago White Sox.
+On February 25, 2018, Roach signed a minor league contract to return to affiliated baseball with the Chicago White Sox organization.
+In 16 games (15 starts) for the Triple–A Charlotte Knights, he registered a 9–2 record and 2.65 ERA with 61 strikeouts over 95 innings.

 Orix Buffaloes

-Roach signed with the Orix Buffaloes of the Nippon Professional Baseball on July 7, 2018.
+Roach signed with the Orix Buffaloes of Nippon Professional Baseball on July 7, 2018.

 Chicago White Sox (second stint)

-On December 30, 2018, Roach signed a minor league deal with the Chicago White Sox.
-He became a free agent following the 2019 season.
+On December 30, 2018, Roach signed a minor league contract to return to the Chicago White Sox.
+He spent 2019 with the Triple–A Charlotte Knights, struggling to a 3–6 record and 7.83 ERA with 53 strikeouts over 79 1/3 innings of work.
+Roach elected free agency following the season.

 Uni-President Lions

 On January 11, 2020, Roach signed with the Uni-President Lions of the Chinese Professional Baseball League.
-He was released on June 18, 2020, after struggling to a 11.35 ERA and 2.26 WHIP over 23 innings pitched.
+He was released on June 18, after struggling to a 11.35 ERA and 2.26 WHIP over 23 innings pitched.